dart-lang/language/working/augmentation-libraries/feature-specification.md

 We say that *I* is the declaration which is *augmented by* *D*.

-*In other words, take all of the declarations with the same name in some context, order them according to the "after" relation, and each augments the result of all the prior augmentations applied to the original declaration .
+*In other words, take all of the declarations with the same name in some augmentation context, order them according to the "after" relation, and each augments the result of all the prior augmentations applied to the original declaration .
 The first one must not be marked `augment` and all the subsequent ones must be.*

 An augmentation declaration does not introduce a new name into the surrounding scope. *We could say that it attaches itself to the existing name.*